 The Company substantially completed its acquisition stage in 2016.
-In 2017, the Company began evaluating strategic alternatives to provide liquidity to its stockholders.
-In April 2018, the Company's board of directors formed a Special Committee to consider Possible Strategic Alternatives, including, but not limited to (i) the listing of the Company's or one of its subsidiaries' common stock on a national securities exchange, (ii) an orderly disposition of the Company's assets or one or more of the Company's asset classes and the distribution of the net sale proceeds thereof to the stockholders of the Company and (iii) a potential business combination or other transaction with a third-party or parties that provides the stockholders of the Company with cash and/or securities of a publicly traded company.
-The Special Committee engaged HFF Securities L.P. and KeyBanc Capital Markets Inc. to act as financial advisors to the aforementioned Special Committee.
-As of December 2018, as part of executing on strategic alternatives, the Company had committed to a plan to sell a total of 70 properties, which included a plan to sell Welbrook Senior Living Grand Junction.
+In 2017, the Company began evaluating Possible Strategic Alternatives to provide liquidity to its stockholders.
+In April 2018, the Company's board of directors formed a Special Committee to consider Possible Strategic Alternatives, including, but not limited to (i) the listing of the Company's or one of its subsidiaries' common stock on a national securities exchange, (ii) an orderly disposition of the Company's assets or one or more of the Company's asset classes and the distribution of the net sale proceeds thereof to the stockholders of the Company and (iii) a potential business combination or other transaction with a thirdparty or parties that provides the stockholders of the Company with cash and/or securities of a publicly traded company.
+During 2018, the Special Committee engaged HFF Securities L.P. (through June 2019) and KeyBanc Capital Markets Inc. to act as financial advisors to the aforementioned Special Committee.
+As of December 2018, as part of executing on Possible Strategic Alternatives, the Company had committed to a plan to sell a total of 70 properties including the MOB/Healthcare Portfolio (consisting of 63 MOBs, post-acute care facilities and acute care hospitals across the US), Welbrook Senior Living Grand Junction (a skilled nursing facility in Colorado) and the Perennial Communities (six skilled nursing facilities in Arkansas).
+During the year ended December 31, 2019, the Company sold 61 of the properties.
+As of December 31, 2019 the Company had nine remaining properties classified as held for sale, seven of which were under contract to sell and were ultimately sold in February and March 2020.
+Refer to Note 6.
+"Assets and Associated Liabilities Held for Sale and Discontinued Operations" and Note 18.
+"Subsequent Events" for additional information.